pali-english/pali-english.github.io/README.md

 don’t do it again and again,
 don’t set your heart on it,
 for piling up evil is suffering.

+    Pāpañce puriso kayirā:
+        Pāpañce: if evil or unwholesome
+        Puriso: a person or man
+        Kayirā: does or makes

+    Na naṁ kayirā punappunaṁ:
+        Na: not
+        Naṁ: it
+        Kayirā: should do or make
+        Punappunaṁ: again and again

+    Na tamhi chandaṁ kayirātha:
+        Na: not
+        Tamhi: in that
+        Chandaṁ: desire or delight
+        Kayirātha: should make or generate

+    Dukkho pāpassa uccayo:
+        Dukkho: suffering or painful
+        Pāpassa: of evil or unwholesomeness
+        Uccayo: accumulation or piling up

 Puññañce puriso kayirā,
 kayirā naṁ punappunaṁ;